in

 Interestingly, the ‘Philosopher’s Stone’ is an actual real-life legend from the Middle Ages.

 People believed that it was able to make them immortal.
+However, the Sorcerer’s Stone is completely made up.

-This is another reason why Rowling probably regrets renaming her book.
+This is probably another reason why Rowling regrets renaming her book.

 Do you have a story for us?
 If so, email us at [email protected].
 All contact will be treated in confidence.